The aim? To ensure that public transport is accessible and inclusive for all members of society.

-INCLUSION is a 3-year project that aims to address a number of challenges related to the accessibility of public transport in specific urban and rural areas where accessibility, inclusive mobility and equity challenges are greatest.
+INCLUSION was a 3-year project that aims to address several challenges related to the accessibility of public transport in specific urban and rural areas where accessibility, inclusive mobility and equity challenges are greatest.

-The main objective of INCLUSION is to understand, assess and evaluate the accessibility and inclusiveness of transport solutions in European prioritised areas.
-The project is identifying gaps and needs in order to propose and experiment with a range of innovative and transferable solutions.
-Accessible and inclusive public transport for all and especially for vulnerable categories is key to ensure equity of transport and social inclusion.
+The main objective of INCLUSION was to understand, assess and evaluate the accessibility and inclusiveness of transport solutions in European prioritised areas.
+The project identified gaps and needs to propose and experiment with a range of innovative and transferable solutions.
+Accessible and inclusive public transport for all and especially for vulnerable categories is key to ensuring equity of transport and social inclusion.

-INCLUSION brings together transport operators, transport bodies and research organisations from across Europe.
-Innovative mobility solutions will be tested in six Pilot Labs around Europe: Rhein-Sieg (Germany), the Cairngorms National Park (Scotland), Florence Metropolitan Area (Italy), Flanders region (Belgium), Barcelona conurbation (Spain), and Budapest (Hungary).
-These case studies will help to boost the transferability of best practice approaches across Europe.
+INCLUSION brought together transport operators, transport bodies and research organisations from across Europe.
+Innovative mobility solutions were tested in six Pilot Labs around Europe: Rhein-Sieg (Germany), the Cairngorms National Park (Scotland), Florence Metropolitan Area (Italy), Flanders region (Belgium), Barcelona conurbation (Spain), and Budapest (Hungary).
+These case studies helped boost the transferability of best practice approaches across Europe.

 Find out more about the results of the impact evaluations and cross-case analysis conducted in the different "reference scenarios" across the EU here.